mmccarn/Notes/micollab, sophos, and voip networks.md

-To get the micollab softphone working behind a restrictive firewall
+To get the voipnetworks / cloud9 micollab softphone working behind a restrictive firewall

 Create rules to allow all traffic to/from: